Earache: Causes, Symptoms and Treating Otalgia

 Until the underlying problem is treated or clears up, pain-relief medicines will usually be enough to control the pain of earache (Harvard Health Publishing 2019).

-Non-medicinal methods of easing the pain include holding a warm cloth or heat pack to the ear or covering ears in cold weather or rainy conditions (Healthdirect 2017).
+Non-medicinal methods of easing the pain include holding a warm cloth or heat pack to the ear or covering the ears in cold weather or rainy conditions (Healthdirect 2022).

 If symptoms last for more than two to three days, antibiotics may be recommended in some cases (Harvard Health Publishing 2019).

-If you are concerned or believe medication is required for the earache please seek information from a doctor and/or pharmacist.
+If a patient is concerned or believes medication is required for the earache, they should seek information from a doctor and/or pharmacist.

 The following is advised for preventing earaches: